 "Mr. Morales is a pretty smart guy," Sonenberg said, suggesting Morales tailored his testimony to win law enforcement's favor. "(He's) smart enough to know how to take batteries and make a fire in order to make a (prison) shank."

 Morales tried to coordinate and centralize the Bulldogs into what some called the Bulldog Nation.
-The effort failed, Fresno Police Detective Ricardo Gonzalez said Friday.
-Currently, Gonzalez said, there are about 4,500 confirmed Bulldogs members throughout Fresno County.
+The effort failed, Fresno Police Detective Ricardo Gonzalez said last week.
+Gonzalez said there are about 4,500 confirmed Bulldogs members throughout Fresno County.

 In 1996, as an assistant U.S. attorney, Rice prosecuted Morales on drug and weapons charges after an undercover investigation by federal agents and the Fresno County Sheriff's Department.
 Morales was charged with conspiracy to distribute methamphetamine and crack cocaine, as well as being a felon in possession of firearms.
 After Morales pleaded guilty, U.S. District Judge Robert Coyle sentenced him to a prison term that expires Aug.
 5, 2016.